Ethnic groups in north Bengal reject BJP MP's separate UT proposal | Politics

 John Barla, the saffron party MP from Alipurduar, recently sparked a political debate in the state when he called for bifurcation of Bengal, drawing sharp retort from the TMC and other parties.

+Ironically, Barla's demand did not find resonance with the prominent identity-based groups in the region - the Gorkha Jana Mukti Morcha (GJM), Greater Cooch Behar People's Association (GCPA) and those backing the Kamtapur movement.

-Barla, during an interaction with the party's north Bengal leaders, also said he would take the matter up in Parliament during the upcoming Monsoon session.
+Barla, during an interaction with the party's north Bengal leaders, had said he would take the matter up in Parliament during the upcoming Monsoon session.

 His views were endorsed by BJP MP from Alipurduar Jayanta Roy and some other leaders.